Fuel Cell Market Size and Share

 The vehicular segment generated 80.9% of global revenue in 2024, confirming its central role within the fuel cell market.
 Commercial trucks, city buses, and light-duty cars rely on PEMFC architecture that delivers fast refueling and long range.
 Recent wholesale of 235 hydrogen trucks, coupled with bulk orders for European fuel-cell buses, signals maturing demand curves.
 The total cost gap versus diesel narrows as hydrogen prices fall and maintenance savings accrue.

-Stationary deployments for data centers, telecom towers, and hospitals capture the remaining 19.1% share yet post sharp growth.
+Stationary deployments for data centers, telecom towers, and hospitals capture the remaining 19.1% share, yet post sharp growth.
 Hyperscale operators trial multi-megawatt installations that displace diesel gensets.
 These early wins suggest that the fuel cell market will balance more evenly between mobile and stationary uses after 2030 as uptime and emission credentials prove out.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By Technology: SOFC Surge Challenges PEMFC Leadership